Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Acknowledgments

 \section{Acknowledgments}

+K.E.W. gratefully acknowledges insightful conversations with Angela Adamo and Matteo Messa, and sincerely thanks Joel Pfeffer for sharing their data compilation and models.
+We thank the anonymous referee for providing insightful comments, which improved the clarity and quality of this manuscript.
 This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope and the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with programs JWST-GO-2561, JWST-GO-4111, JWST-ERS-1324, JWST-DD-2756.
 HST-GO-11689, HST-GO-13386, HST-GO/DD-13495, HST-GO-13389, HST-GO-15117, and HST-GO/DD-17231.
-Support for programs JWST-GO-2561 and JWST-GO-4111 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Associations of Universities for Research in Astronomy, Incorporated, under NASA contract NAS 5-03127.
+Financial support for programs JWST-GO-2561, JWST-GO-4111, and JWST-GO-6405 is gratefully acknowledged and is provided by NASA through grants from the Space Telescope Science Institute, which is operated by the Associations of Universities for Research in Astronomy, Incorporated, under NASA contract NAS 5-03127.
 Some of the data products presented herein were retrieved from the Dawn JWST Archive (DJA).
 DJA is an initiative of the Cosmic Dawn Center, which is funded by the Danish National Research Foundation under grant No. 140.
-AZ acknowledges support by Grant No. 2020750 from the United States-Israel Binational Science Foundation (BSF) and Grant No. 2109066 from the United States National Science Foundation (NSF); and by the Israel Science Foundation Grant No. 864/23.
+A.Z. acknowledges support by Grant No. 2020750 from the United States-Israel Binational Science Foundation (BSF) and Grant No. 2109066 from the United States National Science Foundation (NSF); and by the Israel Science Foundation Grant No. 864/23.
+J.R.W. acknowledges that support for this work was provided by The Brinson Foundation through a Brinson Prize Fellowship grant.

 \facilities{JWST (NIRCam)}